Skip to main content

 Chicopee-Dudley, Eastside Athens, and parts of Westside provide the best entry-level prices while still offering convenient access to daily amenities.

 Yes.
-Five Points, Cedar Creek, and nearby Watkinsville (Oconee County) are popular with families because of strong school access, community amenities, and overall stability.
+Five Points, Cedar Creek, and nearby Watkinsville (Oconee County) are popular among buyers prioritizing school access and larger homes because of strong school access, community amenities, and overall stability.

 4. What areas are best for walkability and nightlife in Athens?